device42/device42-docs/docs/getstarted/faqs/main-appliance-remote-collector-faq.md

 ## What if I’m on a much older version of the MA?

-If you’re more than three or four versions behind our current Main Appliance release (the website will give the specific cut off point), you will need to contact support for upgrade assistance.
+If you’re more than three or four versions behind our current Main Appliance release (the website will give the specific cut-off point), you will need to contact support for upgrade assistance.

 If you’re less than three versions behind, downloading the new MA file will bring you fully up to date.

 ## If I am on the latest MA release, how do I update my Remote Collectors?

 This update will need to be pushed via the Appliance Manager once you have the upgrade file.
-Step by step instructions can be found here: [https://docs.device42.com/getstarted/faqs/](getstarted/faqs/index.md).
+Step-by-step instructions can be found here: [https://docs.device42.com/getstarted/faqs/](getstarted/faqs/index.md).